kroysemaj/git-GDI/slides/yer-hardcore-now.md

 ![alt text](images/badass.gif)

 This is how the pros work.
-We're all pros so this is how we'll work.
+We're all pros.
+So this is how we'll work.